 Iris M. Steine Phd

-Co-organized the 2020 and 2021 UC Berkeley Beyond Academia conference - a two day event featuring around 100 PhD speakers who successfully transitioned to non-academic careers.
-In 2021 our small team adapted the conference to a virtual platform for the first time, attracting almost 1800 PhD students and academics from all over the world.
+Event organizing: Co-organized the 2020 and 2021 UC Berkeley Beyond Academia conference - a two day event featuring around 100 PhD speakers who successfully transitioned to non-academic careers.
+In 2021 our small team adapted the conference to a virtual platform for the first time, attracting almost 1800 PhD students and academics worldwide.

-Provided clinical mental health services to individuals on employment sick leave, resulting in their return to work, as part of the greater Norwegian Labor and Welfare Administration public health initiative to promote wellness and recovery.
+Promoting behavioral change: Provided mental health services to people on employment sick leave, resulting in their return to work.

 Knack for fast-paced environments.